ABOUT ME

 ART FESTIVALS OPEN

-2013 Black Sheep Gathering Oregon Flock and Fiber 2014 Black Sheep Gathering Oregon Flock and Fiber 2015 Black Sheep Gathering Oregon Flock and Fiber ART FESTIVALS JURIED 2014 Eugene Saturday Holiday Market 2015 Eugene Saturday Holiday Market 2016 Maude Kern's Art & the Vineyard NW Art & Air Festival Art By the Bay 2017 Eugene Saturday Holiday Market GROUP ART SHOWS OPEN
+2013 Black Sheep Gathering Oregon Flock and Fiber 2014 Black Sheep Gathering Oregon Flock and Fiber 2015 Black Sheep Gathering Oregon Flock and Fiber ART FESTIVALS JURIED 2014 Eugene Saturday Holiday Market 2015 Eugene Saturday Holiday Market 2016 Maude Kern's Art & the Vineyard NW Art & Air Festival Art By the Bay 2017 Eugene Saturday Holiday Market 2018 Eugene Saturday Holiday Market 2019 Eugene Saturday Holiday Market Cottage Grove Art Show 2021 Eugene Saturday Holiday Market 2022 Eugene Holiday Market 2023 Eugene Holiday Market 2024 Eugene Holiday Market 2025 Roseburg Summer Art Festival GROUP EXHIBITS OPEN

 2013 Lane County Fair Springfield Mayor's Art Show 2014 Celebrate Arts!
-Oregon Flock and Fiber Art Competition Coos Art Museum Biennial Oregon Open Art Show 2015 Oregon Flock and Fiber Art Competition Springfield Mayor's Art Show Salon Du Peuple 2016 Lane County Fair Monthly Member Gallery Exhibit 2017 Annual Art Guild Art Sale Monthly Member Gallery Exhibit 2018 Monthly Member Gallery Exhibit 2019 TBD 2020 No Shows. - COVID 2021 TBD 2022 TBD 2023 TBD CLASS/WORKSHOP HISTORY
+Oregon Flock and Fiber Art Competition Coos Art Museum Biennial Oregon Open Art Show 2015 Oregon Flock and Fiber Art Competition Springfield Mayor's Art Show Salon Du Peuple 2016 Lane County Fair Monthly Member Gallery Exhibit 2017 Annual Art Guild Art Sale Monthly Member Gallery Exhibit 2018 Monthly Member Gallery Exhibit McKenzie Art Guild Holiday Show 2019 TBD 2020 No Shows. - COVID 2021 TBD 2022 TBD 2023 TBD GROUP EXHIBIT JURIED 2025 Asian Celebration of Art Umpqua Valley Plein Air Paint Out 2024 Asian Celebration of Art Umpqua Valley Plein Air Paint Out National Emerald Spring Show 2023 Asian Celebration of Art Umpqua Valley Plein Air Paint Out 2022 Umpqua Valley Plein Air Paint Out 2021 Umpqua Valley Plein Air Paint Out CLASS/WORKSHOP HISTORY

 Proudly powered by Weebly